What is heterotaxy syndrome (isomerism)?

 Treatment for heterotaxy syndrome varies depending on the severity of the heart defects and other organ abnormalities.

-Nearly all patients with right atrial isomerism, and some patients with left atrial isomerism, will require a series of major heart surgeries.
+Nearly all patients with right isomerism, and some patients with left isomerism, will require a series of major heart surgeries.
 Surgeons will reconfigure the heart and circulatory system so that the heart functions with one ventricle (pumping chamber), instead of two.
 This is called Fontan circulation and requires three open heart surgeries, called staged reconstruction.
-The procedures include the Norwood procedure, hemi-Fontan or Glenn operation, and the Fontan procedure.
+The procedures include a first procedure that depends on the anatomy of the heart, Glenn operation, and the Fontan procedure.

 Follow-up care